zhangwei03020915/abp/docs/en/tutorials/microservice/part-03.md

 ## Generating a Products Page

 In the next section, we will use ABP Suite to create a fully functional CRUD page with ABP Suite.
-The UI part will be in the main web application (`CloudCrm.Web`) and the application service and others parts will be generated in the Catalog microservice.
+The UI part will be in the main web application (`CloudCrm.Web`) and the application service and other parts will be generated in the Catalog microservice.

 ### Configuring the Product Entity Information

 Type `Product` for the *Name* field and leave the other options as is.
-ABP Suite will automatically calculate proper values for your:
+ABP Suite will automatically calculate proper values for you:

 ![abp-suite-product-info](images/abp-suite-product-info.png)